ls1intum/Blender.LectureEdit/documentation/steps/cut.rst

 Cutting the video
 =================

-If you did the synchronization of the source files before, the *Cut* scene should already be populated with a single track, that contains the speaker audio.
+If you did the synchronization of the source files before, the *Cut* :ref:`scene <blender_documentation_scenes>` should already be populated with a single track, that contains the speaker audio.
 If this is not the case, you can issue the setup command again to initialize the *Cut* scene.

 >>> automation.setup()